Trusted-Issuer-Registry-2023/tir2023-prototype/README.md

 ## Frontend Usage Note

-To use the frontend's "backend issuer verification" functionality, the backend must have once resolved and cached a TIR.
+To use the "backend issuer verification" functionality, the backend must have once resolved and cached a TIR.
+For this, for example, the backend's CRON job must have run once.
-For this, either the backend's autoResolvedDID must be specified or a specific TIR must be resolved and cached.
-This can be done with the corresponding backend endpoints, "/setAutoResolveDID" and "/resolveTIR".
-Currently, such requests must be sent manually using Postman, Insomnia, or similar tools.
-The frontend's standalone issuer verification does not depend on the backend and thus does not require any prior backend setup.

 ## Development